chefxxx/COMET/README.md

 }
 ```

-## Building Tests and Benchmarks
+## 🛠️ Building Tests and Benchmarks

-Before the build run the command to fetch *discreture* library
+Before the build run the following command to fetch the *discreture* library, without running it, the whole solution does not build.

 ```bash
 git submodule update --init --recursive
 ```

+Then you can build directly from the command line using commands below.

 ```bash
 mkdir build && cd build